mozilla/version-control-tools/docs/hgmo/bundleclone.rst

 Which Bundles to Prefer
 -----------------------

-The zstd bundle hosted on CloudFrond is the first entry and is thus preferred by clients by default.
+The zstd bundle hosted on CloudFront is the first entry and is thus preferred by clients by default.

 zstd bundles are the smallest bundles and for most people they are